Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 <h3 id="begin-work">Begin work phase</h3>

 `beginWork()` dispatches to one of three handlers based on `wipFiber.tag`:

+**`updatePortalComponent(wipFiber)`**
+Sets `wipFiber.stateNode = wipFiber.props.container` (the target DOM node), then calls `reconcileChildrenArray` with `wipFiber.props.children`.
+Because the portal fiber's `stateNode` is the container, `commitWork`'s DOM-parent walk stops there and renders all children into that container rather than into the normal parent. `getFirstHostNode` returns `null` for portal fibers so they are invisible to sibling insertion-order logic in the parent container.

 **`updateHostComponent(wipFiber)`**
 Creates the real DOM node on first visit (`wipFiber.stateNode = createDomElement(wipFiber)`), then calls `reconcileChildrenArray` with `wipFiber.props.children`.